caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

   ```

 - Next run the following command in the package manager console: `Add-Migration Seeding`
-  - This should create another migration file (20250508223857_Seeing.cs)
+  - This should create another migration file (20250508223857_Seeding.cs)
 - Next run the following command in the package manager console: `Update-Database`
   - This inserts the seed data to database
-- Go confirm it worked:
+- To confirm it worked:
   - Open SSMS: VideoGameDb > Tables > dbo.VideoGames
   - Right click execute SQL to force update.
 You should see your seed data